jenspfahl/anotherpass-browserextension/README.md

 - used protocol is HTTP to enable the extension to access the app (HTTPS requires a valid server certificate signed by a CA, which is not available atm)
 - to easily find the app in the network, the app's device can use a device name as hostname (if you administer the local network) or the device IP address is needed by the extension.
 A so called handle is a shortened IP address in a Base22 format, to avoid fiddling around with changing IP addresses.
 - a port can be configured on both ends (default 8787)

+More information about the extension can be found [here](https://anotherpass.jepfa.de/extension).

 # Installing